Anthonyeef/backup-of-personal-blog/_posts/2015-08-30-i-migrate-my-blog-from-hexo-to-octopress.markdown

 Here is a test for the new blog framework.
 I decided to change my blog today, in order to make it looks better.
 All I expected was a clean, simple, and with high readbility blog framework.
 Of course the easy use is also considered.
 <!-- more -->

 Hexo is great.
 Hexo is popular now and the my last theme looks clean and great.
 However I still felt there is something lost.
 I think Octopress, a more traditional and old school static blog framework, should have more theme to choose from, and may fit my need.
+But after I migrating to Octopress I found it difficult to keep the project page style coincedent to the blog page style, so I changed again to Jekyll.

 So here is it.